 Sets the PID's Differential Gain for that channel.
-The value is set as the gain multiplied by 10.
+The value is set as the gain multiplied by 10^6.
 This gain is used in all closed loop modes.
-In Torque mode, when sinusoidal mode is selected on brushless contontrollers, the FOC's PID is used instead the this parameter has no effect.
+In Torque mode, on brushless contontrollers, the FOC's PID is used instead and this parameter is used for the speed limiting tuning.